How To Use Windows Performance Toolkit to Troubleshoot a Hight Antivirus Activity

 WPA_Sophos_Waits_02

-How you can interpret that?
+How can you interpret that?

-The same thing is happening for the other Antivirus’ threads.
+The same thing is happening for the other Antivirus threads.

 So there is a big chance that the CompatTelRunner process is causing all this Antivirus activity.